Janus de Lusignan, King of Cyprus1

 Louis de la Trémoille, Duc de Thouars

-Louis de la Trémoille, Duc de Thouars was the son of Anne de la Trémoille, Duc de Montmorency and Madeleine di Savoia.
-He died in 1577.
+Louis de la Trémoille, Duc de Thouars was born in December 1521.
+He was the son of François II de la Trémoille and Anne de Laval.1 He married Jeanne de Montmorency, daughter of Anne, 1st Duc de Montmorency and Madeleine di Savoia, on 29 June 1549.2 He died on 25 March 1577 at age 55.

 Child of Louis de la Trémoille, Duc de Thouars and Jeanne de Montmorency